 Mutton or Lamb?

-First of all let’s clear little confusion, in India / Pakistan mutton is meat of goat, usually young goat.
+First of all let's clear little confusion, in India / Pakistan mutton is the meat of a goat, usually a young goat.
 Lamb is considered the meat of sheep.
-While internationally, lamb means the meat of young goat (kid) and mutton means the meat of old goat.
-That’s why I used both terms.
+While internationally, lamb means the meat of a young goat (kid), and mutton means the meat of an old goat.
+That's why I used both terms.

-Honestly, I wished to post these Mutton recipes round up next year with many more recipes but then I changed my mind as seasonal roundups really help easy navigation of the site.
-Please mention your favourite mutton recipe requests in the comment.
+Honestly, I wished to post these Pakistani Mutton recipes round-up next year with many more recipes but then I changed my mind as seasonal roundups really help easy navigation of the site.
+Please mention your favorite mutton recipe requests in the comment.

-A classic North Indian curry made in tomato based gravy.
-It is very aromatic with fenugreek leaves and delicious.
-This is super easy to make and is a family favourite recipe.
+A classic North Indian curry made in tomato-based gravy.
+It is very aromatic with fenugreek leaves and is delicious.
+This is super easy to make and is a family favorite recipe.

 Mutton kunna recipe , Bakra Eid special

 This is an easy version of Chinioti mutton kunna recipe.
 You'll need mutton leg cut into pieces for this recipe.
 The mutton shanks also taste so yummy as the fat juices released by the bone in the curry make it a delicious stew.
 The aroma of black cumin is key to the taste.
 This is a very easy mutton recipe.

 Kaari Chawal is a traditional Bohra curry made with a special spice blend.
 The spice mix is made of peanut, cashew, almond and coconut milk.
 It is so rich in taste and so unique in taste, you must give it a try if you love coconut curries.